Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 allow the follower to have the full slot.
 On 5&6 do an anchor step.
 You should end in a [handshake] position.

+#### Closed right-side pass redirect

+Start in a [closed] position.
+On step 1 step back and to the left towards 7:30.
+Also, on 1, raise your left hand to follower head-height.
+On 2, use your right foot to step towards 6:00 such that your toes point at 3:00 to open the slot.
+On 2, your left hand should already be up, you can think of looking at your watch.
+Your left hand fingers should be pointing at 3:00; this tells the follower it will be an inside turn.
+On 3&4 do a triple step while facing 3:00.
+On 3&4 use your left hand to draw a counter-clockwise halo over the follower's head and immediately lower your left hand to her waist level; The follower will do exactly one counter-clockwise turn.
+On 3&4, lower your right hand from her left shoulder blade to waist level and apply force with your right forearm towards 12:00 to lead her back towards 12:00; the forearm is a barrier that prevents her from walking towards 6:00; if you do not lower your right arm, your forearm will run across her chest; a common mistake on 3 is to take of the right hand from the follower's back and then try to use the right hand to redirect the follower towards 12:00; there is not enough time to do that; the best thing to do is to lower the right arm while maintaining contact, and using the forearm for the redirect, not the palm.
+On 5&6 do an anchor step.
+You should en in an [open] position.

 #### Goofy right-side inside turn

 Also known as a right-side underarm pass.